ovari/jami-project/README.rst

 On Android
 ----------

-Please make sure you have the Android SDK and NDK installed, and that their paths are properly set.
-For further information, please visit <https://git.jami.net/savoirfairelinux/jami-client-android>
+Please ensure you have the Android SDK and NDK installed, and that their paths are properly set.
+For further information, please visit the https://git.jami.net/savoirfairelinux/jami-client-android page.

 Build and install locally under this repository: